 What makes the situation worse is that mainstream medicine routinely ignores the scientific link between stress and cancer.
 Many conventional doctors and oncologists even vehemently deny that stress plays any role whatsoever in causing cancer, claiming inadequate science as proof.

-The group Cancer Research UK, for instance, claims that the majority of scientific studies definitively show that stress “does not increase the risk of cancer.”
-While the group does admit that some “individual studies” have identified a link between stress and breast cancer specifically, the “overall” evidence for this “has been poor,” this prominent organization insists.
+The group Cancer Research UK, for instance, claims that most scientific studies definitively show that stress “does not increase the risk of cancer.”
+While the group does admit that some “individual studies” have identified a link between stress and breast cancer specifically, the “overall” evidence for this has been poor, this prominent organization insists.

 The National Cancer Institute (NCI) is similarly positioned, suggesting that scientific evidence linking stress to cancer is “weak.”
 While prolonged psychological stress can, indeed, lead to health problems, both mental and physical, the NCI insists that it’s really the auxiliary behaviors that often accompany chronic stress – “binge” eating, smoking, and alcohol consumption being three common examples – that represent the real triggers of stress-associated disease.

 We want to make it clear that we normally wouldn’t point to resources like this because, as you probably already know, many prominent cancer organizations have ulterior motives beyond simply trying to stamp out cancer (if that’s even what they’re about at all).
-But it’s important for you to see the contrast between what these groups are saying about science versus what science actually says.
+But it’s important for you to see the contrast between what these groups say about science and what science actually says.

 Stress as a Permanent Fixture Is Far More Damaging Than Fleeting Moments of Stress